 5. As an Actual Coin

 Alright, you might not be able to actually use the bitcoin coin to pay for something in a shop, but it’s pretty cool how you can have an actual bitcoin in your pocket.
 The coin is able to maintain its value by keeping its private key embedded in a tamper-evident hologram on its backside.
-These coins were developed by Casascius in 2011 and are still available for sale up to this day.
+These coins were developed by Casascius in 2011 and are still available for sale up to date.
 However, as of November 2013, physical coins with actual digital coin value are no longer on sale but these little coins used to stand as real and tangible cryptocurrencies.